-Parental care can be defined as the activities which are directed by an animal towards the protection and maintenance of its own offspring or those of a near relative.
+Parental care can be defined as the activities that are directed by an animal towards the protection and maintenance of its own offspring or those of a near relative.

 In comparison to birds and mammals, little parental care is found in amphibians.
 Parental care may be defined as any behavior exhibited by a parent toward its offspring that Increases the offspring’s chances of survival.

-Among amphibians, parental care includes attendance of the eggs, transportation of eggs or larva, and feeding of larvae.
+Among amphibians, parental care includes attendance of the eggs, transportation of eggs or larvae, and feeding of larvae.

 Parental care is associated with only those species that place their eggs in single clusters, never with those that scatter their eggs in aquatic situations.

-- Selection of site: some amphibians lay their eggs in safe and moist land, very near to water.
+Some amphibians lay their eggs on safe and moist land, very near to water.

 - In Gyrinophilus the eggs are laid under the stones in a stream.
 Sometimes, the eggs are taken up by the body.

 - In Hylodes, the eggs are laid on the undersurface of leaves hanging above the water.